Award value: £8,000

-Thanks to the considerable generosity of the Elizabeth Creak Charitable Trust, up to four Clyde Higgs Scholarships, each worth £6,758, are available to British nationals for the School of Life Sciences postgraduate courses MSc Sustainable Crop Production: Agronomy for the 21st Century and MSc Food Security.
+Thanks to the considerable generosity of the Elizabeth Creak Charitable Trust, up to four Clyde Higgs Scholarships, each worth £8,000, are available to British nationals for the School of Life Sciences postgraduate courses MSc Sustainable Crop Production: Agronomy for the 21st Century, MSc Environmental Bioscience in a Changing Climate and MSc Food Security studying in academic year 2024/25.
+The scholarship is awarded as a reduction in course fees.

 The principle aim of the Elizabeth Creak Charitable Trust is to provide support and encourage new blood in farming through education and other means and finance projects to help agriculture succeed and ultimately thrive in a challenging environment.